Wedding Dresses for Older Brides: Women Over 40, 50, 60, 70 (Updated Article)

-Want to know what you can wear for your second wedding?
-Hey, what are the rules for wedding gowns when the bride is over 40, 50, 60... or 70 or...?
+Do you want to know what you can wear for your second wedding?
+Hey girlfriends, what ARE the rules for wedding gowns when the bride is over 40, 50, 60... or 70 or...?
 I don't think I can count any higher than that.

-Well, there used to be lots of “rules”.
+Guess what?
+There used to be lots of “rules” for weddings.
 Today, we call those rules “guidelines”.
 In other words, there are no rules, so you are free to imagine your wedding as whatever you want it to be.
-However, there is one rule about the blusher veil that I think you should follow.
+However, there is one rule about wearing a blusher veil that I think you should follow.
 What do I know?
-I’m on my third marriage.
+Well, I’m on my third marriage.
 That’s what I know.

 My last wedding was a few years ago when I was 52.
-So, read about my common sense guidelines for all women over 40, 50, or even (gasp) over 60.
+So, read about my common sense guidelines for all women over 40, 50, or even (gasp) over 60 or 70.

 Bridal Gowns for Second Weddings - It's Your Party